mittagessen/kraken/docs/training.rst

 shows the progress of loading the training and validation set into memory.
 This might take a while as preprocessing the whole set and putting it into memory is computationally intensive.
-Loading can be made faster without preloading at the cost of performing preprocessing repeatedlyduring the training process.
+Loading can be made faster without preloading at the cost of performing preprocessing repeatedly during the training process.

 .. code-block:: console